AyanRuzdan/cse-material/README.md

 # cse-material
-## This is where I add CSE202 (OOPs), DSA related material and book notes.
+## This is where I add DSA related material and notes.
-## Hoping to soon expand to Python and Java
+> Set up this repository in Obsidian to get graph view and links to other files